Configure Azure Backup reports

 Use the following steps to configure the storage account for recovery services vault using Azure portal.
 This is a one-time configuration and once storage account is configured, you can go to Power BI directly to view content pack and leverage reports.

 If you already have a Recovery Services vault open, proceed to next step.
-If you do not have a Recovery Services vault open, but are in the Azure portal, on the Hub menu, click Browse.
+If you do not have a Recovery Services vault open, but are in the Azure portal, click All services.

 - In the list of resources, type Recovery Services.